Capitol Pathways Student Info

 • Training.
 Students receive technical legislative training and race & equity training.

 • Internship Placement.
-Students are placed with an organization working at or around the Capitol for the internship period.
-These internship sites are referred to as our host organizations/sites.
+Students are placed with a host organization working at or around the Capitol for the internship period.
 All host organizations will assign a staff person as the student’s direct host supervisor.

 • Stipend.
-Intern at their host site a minimum of 10 hours per week and receive a minimum stipend of $3,000.
+Intern at their host site a minimum of 10 hours per week and receive a minimum stipend of $3,400.
+This is the equivalent to $17/hr.

 • Internship Activities.
 Intern responsibilities and duties will vary depending on the organization they intern with however, some examples include: